The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 I was fortunate enough to be one of 168 separate contributors to The Life Model, which purports to be a Bill Drummond memoir at 70.
 In subversively imagining The Life Model we wrote independently, yet with a common intent.
 Contributions cover, both what might have been consciously going on (over), and unconsciously going on (under).
 In some chapters, “a troubled dream” is included, because we all have the occasional troubled dream.

+The concept of transience is embraced through The Life Model project.
+In the spirit of transience, The Life Model is accessible annually on a continuous 71-day cycle.
 Intriguingly, each day you can either read the written word or listen to the spoken word or both, but only for that day (no bingeing).

 It was reassuring to find my contribution acknowledged because at times it felt closer to a dream or a postmodern prank, rather than something tangible.
-More seriously, it is warming to witness how this project caught the imaginations of people from very different places and probably very different backgrounds.
+More seriously, it is heart warming to witness how this project caught the imaginations of people from very different places and probably very different backgrounds.

 Also, I am struck by the huge amount of time and energy that must have gone into conceptualizing, curating and realizing The Life Model.